Sprint Corporation: Sponsorships

-Film

-Sprint cellphones were product placed in such movies such as Men in Black II (2002), The Departed (2006), Dan in Real Life (2007), Superbad (2007), Wild Hogs (2007), 27 Dresses (2008), Baby Mama (2008), Beverly Hills Chihuahua (2008), Eagle Eye (2008), The Spiderwick Chronicles (2008), Sex and the City (film) (2008), Alvin and the Chipmunks: The Squeakquel (2009), Bride Wars (2009), Transformers: Revenge of the Fallen (2009), and The Gambler (2014).

-Music

 Sprint was the official wireless sponsor of the 2007 MTV Video Music Awards.
 Sprint Power Vision customers were able to watch the VMAs on a live simulcast on their Sprint Power Vision handset free of charge.

-Sports

 In Time Magazines November 13, 2006, issue, Sprint Nextel's NASCAR FanView was named One of Best Inventions of 2006.
 The NASCAR FanView is a portable PDA that runs on Sprint's data network.
 The device offers fans access to "Race telecast and up to seven in-car camera channels, direct audio feeds allowing the user to listen to live driver and team conversations, as well as the radio broadcast and an exclusive audio-replay feature."

 From 2008 to 2016, Sprint Corporation was the major title sponsor of NASCAR's top racing series, formerly called the NEXTEL Cup, which became known as the Sprint Cup Series on February 9, 2008.
 Since then, Sprint signed a contract extension with NASCAR to continue sponsoring the series through the 2016 season.
 Sprint was replaced by Monster Energy after the 2016 season.

 Sprint Corporation held the naming rights to the Sprint Center in Kansas City, Missouri; after the merger in 2020, the arena was renamed the T-Mobile Center (not to be confused with T-Mobile Arena in Las Vegas).

 Sprint Nextel announced in December 2011 that it reached a multi-year exclusive partnership with the National Basketball Association (NBA) to be the league's official wireless service partner.

 Sprint was also a sponsor for the Copa América Centenario in 2016.

-Television

-Sprint was a sponsor of the Fox television series 24 and Fringe.

-Sprint was a major sponsor of the NBC television series Heroes and provided exclusive web content to subscribers.
-Sprint was also the mobile sponsor of NBC's The Voice.

-Sprint was a major sponsor of competition reality shows, such as Big Brother and Survivor on CBS, which enabled viewers to vote each week for "Player of the Game".